apache/superset/RELEASING/release-notes-1-0/README.md

 - [**New Features**](#new-features)
 - [**Stability and Bugfixes**](#stability-and-bugfixes)

+Some of the new features in this release are disabled by default.
+Each has a feature flag in `config.py` and some require configuration of additional back-end dependencies, such as Celery.
+See [this table](https://superset.apache.org/docs/version-one#start-using-superset-10) for a list of features and their associated flags and dependencies.

 # User Experience
 We have taken the Superset user experience to the next level with a much simpler, more intuitive UI.